-- 4 tbsps. of olive oil
+- 4 tablespoons olive oil

-- 2 to 3 large bell peppers, diced or sliced
+- 2 to 3 large bell peppers diced or sliced

-- 1 onion, thinly sliced
+- 1 onion thinly sliced

-- salt and pepper, to taste
+- salt to taste

-- 1 tsp. of minced garlic
+- 1 teaspoon minced garlic

-- 2 tomatoes, diced
+- 2 tomatoes diced

-- 2 pinches of dried oregano
+- 2 pinches dried oregano

-- about 125 g. of firm tofu, cut into 3/4-inch slices
+- 125 grams firm tofu cut into 3/4-inch slices

-- Himalayan black salt (substitute regular salt if unavailable)
+- Himalayan black salt substitute regular salt if unavailable

 - olive oil for frying

-- chopped basil or parsley, or both, to garnish
+- chopped basil or parsley or both, to garnish